MicrosoftDocs/memdocs/sccm/develop/reference/core/clients/client-classes/ccm_policy_assignment2-client-wmi-class.md

 ms.collection: M365-identity-device-management
 ---
 # CCM_Policy_Assignment2 Client WMI Class
-In System Center Configuration Manager, the `CCM_Policy_Assignment2` class is a client Windows Management Instrumentation (WMI) class that represents a policy assignment.
+In Configuration Manager, the `CCM_Policy_Assignment2` class is a client Windows Management Instrumentation (WMI) class that represents a policy assignment.

  This information applies to System Center 2012 Configuration Manager SP1 or later, and System Center 2012 R2 Configuration Manager or later.